BanditF/Eidealist/README.md

         *   `--add`: Layers the new profile onto the existing configuration.
         *   `--dry-run`: Shows what changes would be made without applying them.
         *   `--force`: Overwrites existing configurations without prompting.
 *   **`bootstrap.sh`**: A script to set up the system on a new machine.
-It can install essential packages, clone this repository, and apply an initial profile.
+It can install essential packages (supports `pacman`, `apt`, `dnf/yum`, and `zypper`), clone this repository, detect the environment (hostname, shell, desktop environment, OS), and apply an initial profile.
+If no profile is specified, it attempts to auto-select one based on the detected desktop environment.
     *   `./bootstrap.sh --profile <profile_name>`: Bootstraps the system and applies the given profile.

 ## Getting Started